-Fintechs leverage the internet and technology to create innovative, cost-saving processes.
-Also, they focus on keeping overhead costs low to pass savings onto customers.
+Fintechs leverage the internet and technology to create innovative cost-saving solutions.
+Also, they focus on keeping overhead costs low to pass savings to their customers.
 While banks continue to offer terrible rates wrapped in high/hidden fees, some fintechs exchange at interbank/spot rates and charge less than 1 percent or nothing at all.

-There are at least a dozen online money transfer companies that offer currency conversion services with some focused more on remittance.
+There are at least a dozen online money transfer companies that offer currency conversion services with some focused mainly on remittance.
 For example, Remitly enables transfers from the United States to the Philippines, India, Mexico, Colombia, Ecuador, Guatemala, Honduras, Nicaragua, Perú, & El Salvador.
 However, residents of those countries can’t send money to individuals in the United States.
 Here is a short-list of companies that facilitate online money transfers:

 - Payza (not recommended)